rrliu/cordyceptive.github.io/_posts/2019-12-31-reading_list.md

 - `The Architecture of Open-Source Applications`, ed.
 Amy Brown and Greg Wilson
 - `Managing Humans`, Michael Lopp
 - `Designing Data-Intensive Applications`, Martin Kleppmann
-- `Designing an Internet`, Dave Clark
-- `The Supermen: The Story of Seymour Cray and the Technical Wizards Behind the Supercomputer`, Charles Murray
-- `Zero to One`, Peter Thiel
-- `The Dream Machine`, M. Mitchell Waldrop
-- `Histories of Computing`, Michael Mahoney
+- `The Humane Interface: New Directions for Designing Interactive Systems`, Jef Raskin
+- `The Design of Everyday Things`, Donald Norman